Unsecured vs Secured credit cards

 Disadvantages of secured credit cards

-Low credit limit: The credit limit on a secured credit card is usually between 75-85% of the deposit kept as collateral, so is likely to be much lower than the limit offered on an unsecured credit card.
+3. Low credit limit: The credit limit on a secured credit card is usually up to 90% of the deposit kept as collateral, so is likely to be much lower than the limit offered on an unsecured credit card.

 Advantages of unsecured credit cards